swift-quic/swift-quic/README.md

-# swift-http3
+# swift-quic

-A description of this package.
+Swift implementation of the quic protocol.